Sohag07Hasan/Google-Calender---Wp/readme.txt

 		3. Visit Google Calender Api Console
 		4. Get necessary information from there and set some
 		5. While configuring of course you have to set the redirect url as shown
-		6. Set your GMT offset
+		6. Set yout timezone
-		7. When evey infomration is saved here, you are done
+		7. When evey infomration is saved then click on the Activate the calender link to activate the calender.
+		8. Then you are done

  Set an Event:
 		1. While creating a post, page or custom post a meta box is present named "Google Calender"